-nature: BEAVERS ON TRIAL
+nature: BEAVERS ARE BACK

 There is no doubt that the River Otter and its tributaries suit the beavers, but their foraging and water engineering activities have challenged a few residents and land users.
 Beavers are herbivores and can be partial to fruit trees and maize crops.
 They burrow into riverbanks and like to create pools of deep water by building dams in tributaries, creating new wetland behind the dams.
-This slows the flow of water downstream and benefits other wildlife such as amphibians, trout and water voles, but it can flood agricultural land that was previously productive.
+This cleans and slows the flow of water downstream and benefits other wildlife such as amphibians, trout and water voles, but it can flood or undermine agricultural land that was previously productive.
 Devon Wildlife Trust and the other ROBT partners have developed mitigating strategies such as the use of ‘beaver deceivers’ in some dams – these are buried pipes that stop the dams working as well as the beavers would like!

 HEADER PHOTOS CREDITS: David White